******* Mathematics at the Ness of Brodgar

 The following analysis shows why I think the half ulna bone was another standard length.

 When we calculate the radius we do this by squaring the square side length of 15 ulna, now 30 half-ulna and by the squaring of the half width of the chamber 12.5 ulna, now 25 half-ulna, so 30 squared + 25 squared = 1525, and the square root of this is 39.05 ulna, which is the radius of the circle through the corners of the rectangle and which is practically a whole number, the overall difference being 5 mm !!!
-(39 x .1309 = 5.105m, 39.05 x .1309= 5.11m), which is trivial.
+(39 x .1309 = 5.105m, 39.05 x .131= 5.11m), which is trivial.
 This is empirical, not theoretical, this is what they measured!
+I found to my surprise that the average clavicle is 13.1cm, the sought-for measure, so a general bone has been found!
+This clavicle measure seems to be widely used instead of the ulna in this design, which would be a strong hint that they treasured whole numbers in their ratios.

 39 is 3 x 13 and 13 is an important factor in calculating the calendar, as it is 28 x 13 + 1 = 365, which gives the number of days in the year and 9 x 13 +1 = 118, which is 2 x 59 = 4 x 29.5 , the days in the lunar month, so 118 is the number of days in 4 lunar cycles of 29.5 days. (the number 28 returns in the measures)